MicrosoftDocs/learn/learn-pr/ai-business-school/manage-ai-organizations/includes/1-introduction.md

 This module provides Microsoft's perspective on how to manage AI-related processes and responsibilities in an organization.
+No prerequisites are required.

 **In this module, you will learn to:**